NuGet/Home/proposed/2023/nuget-package-search.md

 A new flag, `-ExactMatch`, will be added to the `search` command.
 When this flag is used, it will only return packages whose names exactly match the query.
 - **Version not specified** : In this case, the latest version of the package specified is listed .\
 *Nuget.exe Usage* : `nuget search <PackageName> -ExactMatch` \
-*Dotnet Usage* : `dotnet nuget search <PackageName> -ExactMatch`
+*Dotnet Usage* : `dotnet nuget search <PackageName> --exact-match`
 - **Version specified** : In this case, the package with the specific version number is listed.\
 *Nuget.exe Usage* : `nuget search <PackageName> -ExactMatch -Version 1.2.3.4` \
-*Dotnet Usage* : `dotnet nuget search <PackageName> -ExactMatch -Version 1.2.3.4`
+*Dotnet Usage* : `dotnet nuget search <PackageName> --exact-match --version 1.2.3.4`
 - **All Versions** : In this case, all versions of the package with the exact match are listed.\
 *Nuget.exe Usage* : `nuget search <PackageName> -ExactMatch -AllVersions` \
-*Dotnet Usage* : `dotnet nuget search <PackageName> -ExactMatch -AllVersions`
+*Dotnet Usage* : `dotnet nuget search <PackageName> --exact-match --all-versions`

+If no exact match is found, display an error: `Error: An exact match for package <PackageName> is not found.`
 #### 2. Deprecating list Command:
 The list command is planned to be deprecated, given its functionalities can be covered by the search command.
 A warning message will be displayed to inform users of this change. `Warning: The 'list' command is deprecated.
 Use 'search' instead.` \
 The functionalities of the `list` command can be replicated as follows
 * In nuget.exe `nuget list` will be `nuget search`.
 * In Dotnet, `dotnet nuget search` will be added and it will be the same as `nuget search`.
 #### 3. Introducing nuget search to Dotnet:
-A new command dotnet nuget search will be introduced to bring package search functionality to the Dotnet CLI.
+A new command `dotnet nuget search` will be introduced to bring package search functionality to the Dotnet CLI.
 This will help in resolving the highly requested `dotnet nuget list` functionality.
 ### Technical explanation

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->